Standard Schnauzer

 Standard Schnauzer Temperament

-Standard Schnauzers’ competency is high; they learn things quickly, and they remember everything, both good and bad.
-(Sorry, they’re not going to let you live down the time you tried to bring perms back.)
-They are also high-spirited and will run circles around you—literally and figuratively—if you let them.
+Standard Schnauzers are intelligent and learn quickly.
+They’re also high-spirited and will run circles around you—literally and figuratively—if you let them.
 Consistent, positive reinforcement training will help your Standard Schnauzer be their best self.

-Bred to be Germany’s best all-round farm dog, Standard Schnauzers are their happiest, truest selves when they have a job, whether it’s as the family watchdog, a canine athlete who excels at obedience, agility or herding, or doing tasks around the house (laundry anyone?).
+Bred to be Germany’s best all-around farm dog, Standard Schnauzers are their happiest, most authentic selves when they have a job, such as obedience, agility, herding or doing tasks around the house.
+These brilliant dogs live by the mantra “work hard, play hard.”

 How to Care for a Standard Schnauzer

-It’s a fact that Standard Schnauzers have an independent streak, but they will need a lot of care and attention from their pet parent in order to develop in the best possible way.
-Training, such as obedience training and puppy classes, should begin early, and as pet parents, you will need to think of creative ways to engage Standard Schnauzers mentally and physically throughout their lives.
+Standard Schnauzers require a fair amount of care and attention, particularly when it comes to addressing their training, grooming and energy needs.
+Given their independent streak, training, such as obedience training and puppy classes, should begin early.
+As the caregiver of an active breed, you’ll need to think of creative ways to engage your Standard Schnauzer mentally and physically throughout their life.
 Grooming will also be a big part of your life, so grab a brush and get ready!

 Standard Schnauzer Health

-Standard Schnauzers have a lifespan of 13 to 16 years and are generally considered very healthy breed.
+Standard Schnauzers have a lifespan of 13 to 16 years and are generally a very healthy breed.
 Of course, there are still health issues to watch out for to keep your pal healthy.

 • Heart Disease: Standard Schnauzers can be prone to dilated cardiomyopathy, or DCM, where the heart becomes large, thin and weak.
 Symptoms vary, but can include appetite loss, pale gums, coughing and difficulty breathing.
-If found early, the condition can be treated with medication.
+Medication can treat the condition if it’s found early.

 • Bladder or Kidney Stones: Standard Schnauzers can develop painful bladder and kidney stones.
-If they have trouble urinating or there is blood in their urine, call your vet to discuss treatment options, including dissolving the stones with a special diet, non-surgical removal with a catheter and surgical removal.
+If they have trouble urinating or there is blood in their urine, call your vet to discuss treatment options, which may include dissolving the stones with a special diet and surgical removal.

-• Dysplasia: This inherited disease can cause joints to develop improperly and results in arthritis.
+• Hip and Elbow Dysplasia: This inherited disease can cause joints to develop improperly and results in arthritis.
 Stiffness in elbows or hips can develop as your Standard Schnauzer matures.
 Watch for lameness in their legs or difficulty getting up from lying down.
-Dysplasia can be treated with surgery.
+Dysplasia can typically be treated with pain medication, joint supplements and, in severe cases, surgery.

 Standard Schnauzer History

 The American Kennel Club recognized the Standard Schnauzer in 1904, and the Schnauzer Club of America was formed in 1925.
 Are you looking to add a Standard Schnauzer puppy as a pet to your family?
 You can find a list of reputable breeders on the American Kennel Club’s website.
 What’s the average Standard Schnauzer price?
 Expect to pay anywhere from $1,500 to $2,500 for a purebred puppy.
 But for that price, you’re likely getting a pup who’s been screened for health and temperament issues and may come with pedigree papers.
-You can also reach out to pet rescue organizations to adopt a Standard Schnauzer, or keep an eye out for one at your local animal shelter.
+You can also contact pet rescue organizations to adopt a Standard Schnauzer, keep an eye out for one at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs